-Hannah Cornish Practice Group Leader, Family Law
+Hannah Cornish Head of Practice, Family Law

 She is a sensitive and skilled family law solicitor who handles cases surrounding divorce, cohabitation, domestic abuse, surrogacy and adoption.